I was recently asked if it was possible to take a winter road trip in Greece. Here's my advice, based on having lived in Greece for 3 years.

 One final observation

-We had deep snow in some places in the cities, but the roads were clear.
+There was deep snow in some places in the cities, but the roads were clear.
 We definitely saw a side to those countries that most people don't when they travel in the summer.

 Perhaps a little challenging at times, but fun.
 The cold weather there was far more extreme than Greece gets, so you should be fine.
 Enjoy your time in Greece whenever you eventually choose to visit!